BigBang001/WeatherWise/README.md

 # **WeatherWise: Weather-Powered Smart To-Do List**

-The **Weather-Powered Smart To-Do List** is a Java-based application that integrates weather data and Google Calendar to provide a personalized, dynamic to-do list.
+**WeatherWise** is a Java-based application that integrates weather data and Google Calendar to provide a personalized, dynamic to-do list.
 This application helps users organize their day by generating weather-dependent tasks and syncing them with Google Calendar.

 ---